hellbox/srob-migration/content/about/_index.md

 Our Notes — short posts, articles, and columns — are our blog.
 Through them we run local and national book news, interviews with local authors, columns, an ongoing Bookstore of the Month series, and profile pieces.
 Our notes will be more frequently updated than Reviews — every weekday.

 <h2>How can you claim to celebrate the diversity of Seattle’s literary scene?
-Aren’t you a couple of white dudes?</h2>
+Aren't your founders just a couple of white dudes?</h2>

 Yes, but we are actively dedicated to diversity in the books that we cover, and in the reviewers who cover them.
 Diversity is a cornerstone belief of *The Seattle Review of Books*.
 We hope to encourage a new generation of book reviewers with a wide variety of perspectives to share their reading lives with the world.
 We also intend to hire an ombudsman to publish yearly “diversity reports” examining the race, gender, sexuality, and cultural perspectives of authors we feature, so that we don’t perpetuate the publishing industry’s ongoing institutional preference for books by straight white dudes.
 We encourage ongoing transparency and conversation on this topic.